-If you are new to solo travel, it is good to build your itinerary with one or two getaways from the main Australian cities like Melbourne, Sydney, Perth, Brisbane, Adelaide, Darwin, Hobart and so on.
-These are the capital cities of each state in Australia and the best and easy way to start any solo adventure.
+If you are new to solo travel, it is good to build your itinerary with one or two getaways from the main Australian cities like Melbourne, Sydney, Perth, Brisbane, Adelaide, Darwin, Hobart, etc. These are the capital cities of each state in Australia and the best and easy way to start any solo adventure.

 Sydney New South Wales

 Sydney is a spectacular city also offering a lot of things to do.
 Ideally, I would combine Sydney and Melbourne on your first solo trip around Australia.
-When in Sydney, you can visit places like the Opera House, Sydney Harbour Bridge, and Bondi Beach.
+You can visit places like the Opera House, Sydney Harbour Bridge, and Bondi Beach in Sydney.
 There are a lot of fun things to do in Sydney’s surrounds too.

 Our Pick for the Best Tour in Sydney >> Grand Scenic Helicopter Tour.